yetu/youtube-html-app-DEPRECATED/README.md

 This project is divided into the following two parts

 * client-applications, where the sources are placed in the folder `clients`
-    * youtube_producer:
+    * `youtube_producer`:
         * App, which produces videoplaylists as notifications for yetu tv and mobile homescreen
         * Technologies: AngularJS, styl
         * Build-Process: gulp
-    * youtube_consumer_level1 (currently empty)
-        * App, which is shown in the level 1 of the TV (should be as well PC and mobile)
-* server-application which host this clients, provides authentication and configuration to communicate with other services
+* server-application which host the clients, provides authentication and configuration to communicate with other services
     * Technology: Scala
     * Build-Process: sbt
     * after building the clients the destination folders are the following: